carolinapiro/airflow_and_azure_sandbox/README.md

 - **end**:
   Dummy task to identify the end of the process.

-In the Graph View of the DAG, wa can see the dependencies between the tasks, apart fron their type:
+In the Graph View of the DAG, wa can see the dependencies between the tasks, apart from their type:

 ![DAG's Graph View](documentation/images/dag_graph_view.png)